doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     ``flush`` more than 0-2 times.

-Direct access to a Unit of Work
+Direct Access to a Unit of Work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can get direct access to the Unit of Work by calling